Herbert throws for 3 touchdowns, Chargers get back on track with 30-13 victory over Bears

 It was the first time in two years that Herbert passed for three TDs in the first half, finding Ekeler, Simi Fehoko and Donald Parham to help stake the Chargers to a 24-7 lead at the break.

 Cameron Dicker added three field goals, including two in the second half.
-Ekeler finished with seven receptions for 94 yards and 15 carries for 29 yards on the ground.
+Ekeler finished with 123 scrimmage yards, including seven receptions for 94 yards.

 Chicago's Tyson Bagent had a more difficult time in his second NFL start.
 After leading the Bears to a win over Las Vegas last weekend, the undrafted rookie was 25 of 37 for 232 yards with two interceptions against the Chargers.